 Sanjay has successfully tried cases across the country on behalf of Fortune 500 companies.
-In addition to his trial court experience, he also has successful appellate experience and has handled numerous matters before the US Courts of Appeals for the Ninth and Federal Circuits and the ITC.
-Sanjay has also successfully represented a number of high-profile clients in inter partes review proceedings, which resulted in the complete invalidation of patents asserted in litigation, as well as European opposition proceedings and German nullity actions.
+In addition to his trial court experience, he has handled numerous matters before the US Courts of Appeals for the Ninth and Federal Circuits and the ITC.
+Sanjay has also represented a number of high-profile clients in inter partes review proceedings, which resulted in the complete invalidation of patents asserted in litigation, as well as European opposition proceedings and German nullity actions.

 Sanjay has worked on a wide array of technologies, such as pharmaceuticals (e.g., small molecules and antibodies), medical devices (e.g., dialysis machines, drug infusion pumps, and stent grafts), pharmaceuticals, methods for manufacturing recombinant proteins (e.g., Factor VIII and alpha-1 antitrypsin), cell-based therapeutics (CAR-T cells and stem cells), organic/polymer chemistry, power tools, oil drilling fluids, digital cameras, and automotive components.

 From 2007 to 2010, Sanjay served as an adjunct professor at DePaul University College of Law, where he taught an advanced course in patent law.
 While attending law school, he served as a judicial extern to Judge James F. Stiven of the US District Court for the Southern District of California.
 Prior to attending law school, Sanjay worked for a large environmental engineering consulting firm.

 Trial counsel for Milwaukee Electric Tool Corp. in a two-week jury trial regarding lithium-ion battery technology in the Eastern District of Wisconsin.
 The jury returned a verdict finding entirely in Milwaukee Tool’s favor, awarding damages of $27.8 million and finding defendant’s infringement was willful.
 This was identified as one of the “Top 100 Verdicts of 2017” by ALM.